hyperledger/fabric/docs/source/developapps/analysis.md

 value of all objects, and a blockchain that records the history of all transactions that resulted in the current world state.

-You're now in a great place translate these ideas into a smart contract.
+You're now in a great place to translate these ideas into a smart contract.
 Don't worry if your programming is a little rusty, we'll provide tips and pointers to understand the program code.
-Mastering the commercial paper smart is the first big step towards designing your own application.
+Mastering the commercial paper smart contract is the first big step towards designing your own application.

 <!--- Licensed under Creative Commons Attribution 4.0 International License
 https://creativecommons.org/licenses/by/4.0/ -->